arank/CS262-Pset1/RMI/README.md

     /leaveforever

-If logged in under a username this deletes your user from the server forever.
+If logged in under a username this deletes your user from the server forever, and removes the user from all groups they are in.

     /m <group name or user name>